ATTX-project/ATTX-project.github.io/attx_project/Provenance-Service.md

 Github repository: https://github.com/ATTX-project/provenance-service

 Considering a Microservices oriented system we identify two means of introducing a Provenance system in such a system:
-* Making all services of that system provenance aware - meaning each service will have to send messages to the Provenance Services that contain provenance related information;
+* **Explicit Provenance** Making all services of that system provenance aware - meaning each service will have to send messages to the Provenance Services that contain provenance related information;
-* Enable the system to capture in the communication between distinct services provenance related information and distribute it to the Provenance Service.
+* **Implicit Provenance** Enable the system to capture in the communication between distinct services provenance related information and distribute it to the Provenance Service.

 ## Generating Provenance information

 The sequence of messages below are meant to illustrate a series of services that communicate between each other and the provenance related messages are captured and converted to RDF (and illustrated for each message in Turtle format).

 **Step 1a** workflow-started-prov
 ```json